 Project Freight’s Founders

 Woody Stratton, Project Freight’s Chief Executive Officer and Board of Directors Chairperson Woody Stratton is the owner of Axiom Custom Products, a modern manufacturing company that combines leading technology with traditional craftsmanship.
 Since 1996, Axiom Custom Products has experienced remarkable growth.
 A simple handheld router was Axiom’s first tool, and a small room with a payphone at the neighborhood bar was Axiom’s first conference room.
 Without a garage door to the shop, anything larger than the doorway needed to be manufactured on the sidewalk.
 What started as a team of ten has grown into what is now more than 140 employees manufacturing quality custom products in a 95,000 square foot state-of-the-art facility.
 Axiom Custom Products has an impressive breadth of capabilities including full-service design, complex 3D production, stunning casework and millwork, and immersive retail environments.
-Stratton’s hard work and tenacity has gained a broad range of clients including local Portland staples OMSI, Stumptown Coffee Roasters, Umpqua Bank, Nines Hotel, as well as Nike, Converse, Facebook, and Intel, among hundreds of others.
-His focus on offering a better solution to the manufacturing industry by integrating tried-and-true fabrication methods with innovative solutions and the latest technology has proven success in constructing a truly distinct and unique business.
+Stratton’s hard work and tenacity has gained Axiom a broad range of clients including local Portland staples OMSI, Stumptown Coffee Roasters, Umpqua Bank, and Nines Hotel, as well as global brands Nike, Converse, Facebook, and Intel, among hundreds of others.
+Stratton’s strategy of integrating tried-and-true fabrication methods with innovative solutions and the latest technology has allowed him to build a successful and truly differentiated business.

-Carrie Love: Chief Operating Officer and Sales, Marketing & Customer Care Carrie Love grew up in a small Northern Maine town near the Eastern Canadian border.
-Love’s parents believed in sharing chores equally through the entire brood of children regardless of their gender.
-This belief led to Carrie to cutting logs with a chainsaw, cleaning freshly caught trout and sewing patches on her hand-me-down pants.
-These childhood adventures prompted her to spread her wings while attending college at Simmons College in Boston where she earned a full academic scholarship.
-Later she would fly further to Colorado and after a couple of years as a back-country dog sledding and a whitewater rafting guide Love settled into a professional career in the Colorado Ski Industry.
+Carrie Love: Chief Operating Officer and Sales, Marketing & Customer Care Carrie Love grew up in a small Northern Maine town near the Canadian border.
+Love’s parents believed in distributing chores equally across their entire brood of children, regardless of age or gender.
+This belief led to a young Carrie cutting logs with a chainsaw, cleaning freshly caught trout, and sewing patches on her hand-me-down pants.
+These childhood adventures prompted her to spread her wings and attend Simmons College in Boston, where she earned a full academic scholarship.
+Later she would fly further, to Colorado, and after a couple of years as a back-country dog sledding and whitewater rafting guide, Love settled into a professional career in the Colorado Ski Industry.
 She spent time organizing and developing revenue generating events for Vail Resorts around the same time as the birth of super pipes and rail parks.
-Tired of starting snowmobiles in below zero conditions Love opted to move to a small mid-size resort, Monarch Mountain, as the mountain’s Director of Marketing, Sales and Communications.
-During her time at Monarch, Love developed a central reservation system for the ski area and local lodging community, combined co-op marketing funds to brand the extended community as a year-round recreation destination and ushered in new ownership to ski area consisting of Colorado based owners.
-Love longed to be back in a city and decided to move to Portland, Oregon arriving in 2005.
+Tired of starting snowmobiles in below zero conditions, Love opted to move to a mid-size resort, Monarch Mountain, as the mountain’s Director of Marketing, Sales and Communications.
+During her time at Monarch, Love developed a central reservation system for the ski area and local lodging community, successfully developed a marketing campaign to rebrand the extended community as a year-round recreation destination, and ushered in new, Colorado-based ownership of the ski area.
+Love longed to be back in a city and decided to move to Portland, Oregon, arriving in 2005.
 In Portland, she launched her own business, Combustible Media.
-Specializing in project management for overseas and domestic print production projects, the company grew, expanded into the Denver market and sold at the end of 2016.
-In 2017, Love became a founding member of Project Freight, a multi-sided platform business model for the Domestic Trucking Company that will improve the Independent Truck Driver and Shipper’s experience by allowing direct access to each other and eliminate the traditional 3rd party freight broker.
+Specializing in project management for overseas and domestic print production projects, the company grew rapidly, expanded into the Denver market, and sold at the end of 2016.
+In 2017, Love became a founding member of Project Freight, a multi-sided platform business model for the domestic trucking industry that will improve the shipping experience through increased transparency and efficiency.